ladybug-tools/lbt-grasshopper/INSTALLATION.md

 compatible with your version of Ladybug Tools.
 [Download that version of Radiance from the Radiance Github](https://github.com/NREL/Radiance/releases)

 9. Run the Radiance executable.
-When you get to "Installation Folder," __INSTALL IT IN THE FOLDER NOTED IN THE INSTALLER.GH__ like so:
+When you get to "Choose Install Location," __INSTALL IT IN THE FOLDER NOTED IN THE INSTALLER.GH__ like so:

 ![Install Radiance Location](https://user-images.githubusercontent.com/5567574/84214321-0b03ce00-aa91-11ea-943a-ba109694dfe0.png)